AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-assets.md

     {
       "Id": "f1bf9da2-3858-4bcd-bf93-e7c26ab0d28e",
       "Name": "Data",
       "Description": "This is reference to a stream.
-The stream Id is PI_bifrostbigdaddy_1.", "StreamId": "PI_bifrostbigdaddy_1"
+The stream identifier is PI_bifrostbigdaddy_1.", "StreamId": "PI_bifrostbigdaddy_1"
     }
   ]